What is the HAF programme?

 Devon County Council recognise and greatly value the important role that schools, community and voluntary organisations can play in delivering this programme and are keen to work with a wide range of partners to maximise resources and opportunities in the development of a county-wide HAF programme.
 This will be with both existing activity schemes/holiday clubs and may include developing new provision where there are gaps.

 Aim of HAF programme

-Having secured funding from the Department for Education to arrange a programme of school holiday-time activities for 2021, Devon County Council is working with local providers to coordinate a programme of free activities and healthy meals for the school holidays for children and young people.
+Having secured funding from the Department for Education to arrange a programme of school holiday-time activities, Devon County Council is working with local providers to coordinate a programme of free activities and healthy meals for the school holidays for children and young people.

 The aim of the scheme is to support children to eat more healthily, be more active over the school holidays and have a greater knowledge of health and nutrition as well as be more engaged with school and other local services.

 The children who take part will enjoy fun and enriching activities in a safe and sociable environment and have the opportunity to develop new skills or knowledge and try out new experiences.
 This could include physical activities such as football, table tennis or cricket; creative activities, for example, putting on a play, junk modelling or drumming workshops or other experiences like a nature walk or visiting a farm.

 At least one meal per day will be included and the children will improve their knowledge and awareness of healthy eating.